Back to top

 About Us

-Heading Home Ramsey (HHR) is the Continuum of Care for Ramsey County.
-The Continuum of Care is a community-wide partnership committed to the goal of ending homelessness in the cities and neighborhoods of Ramsey County.
-HHR is a coalition of social service providers, housing providers, philanthropic partners, business, community, government and citizens working together to create and implement cost effective solutions to ending homelessness.
-HHR is responsible for planning and implementing the homeless response system in Ramsey County and carrying out specific duties defined by HUD and the State of Minnesota.
+Heading Home Ramsey (HHR) is Ramsey County's Continuum of Care: a community-wide partnership committed to the goal of ending homelessness in the county.
+We are a coalition of social service providers, housing providers, philanthropic partners, business, community, government and citizens working together to create and implement cost-effective solutions to ending homelessness.
+We are responsible for planning and implementing the homeless response system in Ramsey County and carrying out specific duties defined by the U.S. Department of Housing and Urban Development (HUD) and the State of Minnesota.

 VISION: